HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/creating-manual-options.md

 **1.** Navigate to the Product index in Shopify and find the Product you created a Downpay option for and click it to open the product details page.

-**2.** Scroll down and find the *Purchase options** section and uncheck the box titled **Only show this product with these purchase options** to enable regular purchasing of this product alongside Downpay purchase options.
+**2.** Scroll down and find the *Purchase options** section and check the box titled **Only show this product with these purchase options** to enable regular purchasing of this product alongside Downpay purchase options.

 :::tip Troubleshooting
  If you do not see this box, ensure you have created a Downpay option for that specific product and hard refresh the page by holding shift and clicking your browser refresh button.